 Contact the Florida State Beekeepers Association at http://www.floridabeekeepers.org/ or the local apiary inspector.

-What does one use to treat bees for diseases and pests?
+What do I use to treat bees for diseases and pests?

 Contact the local apiary inspector.

-How does one remove bees, yellow jackets, wasps?
+How do I remove bees, yellow jackets, wasps?

 For removing bees, yellow jackets and wasps from private property, contact a local pest control company.